-IVIY computer does not start Check that the computer is plugged into a power source and that it is turned on.
+iviy computer does not start Check that the battery pack is inserted properly and that it is charged.
+If it is and you still cannot start the computer, take out the battery and make sure your computer is running on the AC power supply only.
+Check that the computer is plugged directly into a power source (without an extension cord) and that it is turned on.
+Check the power socket is working by testing it with another device (e.g. a lamp or radio).
 Check that the power indicator on the front panel of the computer indicates that the power is on.
-Check that the battery packs are inserted properly and that they are charged.
-Make sure there is no disk in the floppy disk drive.
+Check that you are using the supplied Sony AC adapter.
+Check cables for signs of wear and tear (which can occur if the cable is twisted around the AC adapter during transport).
+If you cannot start Windows ® , make sure there is no disk in the floppy disk drive.
 Confirm that the power cord and all cables are connected firmly.
 If you have plugged the computer into a UPS (Uninterruptible Power Supply), make sure the UPS is turned on and works.
+Unplug all external devices and cables, including the Internet connection.
+Remove any extra memory modules you may have inserted since purchase.
 If you are using an external display, check that it is plugged into a power source and turned on.
 Check that you have switched to the external display and that the brightness and contrast controls are adjusted correctly.
+Moisture condensation may have occurred.
+Do not use the computer for at least one hour and then turn

-- Moisture condensation may have occurred.
-Do not use the computer for at least one hour and then turn it on. - If the message Press <F1> to resume, <F2> to set up appears at the bottom of the display, you need to initialise the BIOS. - Take the battery pack off the notebook, unplug the power cord and plug it again, then turn on the power.
+If the message Press <F1> to resume, <F2> to set up appears at the bottom of the display, you need to initialise the BIOS (Basic Input/Output System).